j-boers-13/time_range_uniqueness/README.md

 ### Model Additions

 The gem also provides model-level validation to ensure time ranges do not overlap.
-You can include this validation in your models like this:
+The `validates_time_range_uniqueness` class method is available on all ActiveRecord models, so you can declare it directly in your model like this:

 #### Options:
 - `with`: **(Required)** The name of the time range column to validate.